IVSoftware/dynamic-hotel/README.md

 Your [question](https://stackoverflow.com/q/74850647/5438626) is: **How to bind dynamically created text box**.
-Here is one tested way for accomplishing that specific task.
+Here's one tested way to achieve that specific task.

 First create some textboxes dynamically: